Slowdown in branching Brownian motion with inhomogeneous variance: Convergence of the derivative Gibbs measure of (time--homogeneous) branching Brownian motion

 where the superscript in $\E^0_x$ indicates that the particles are killed upon hitting the origin.
 By the branching property and the inequalities $e^{-x} \le 1-x+x^2 \le e^{-x+x^2}$ for $x\ge 0$, we then get by \eqref{eq:8884},

 where $W_s = \sum_{u\in\mathcal N(s)} e^{-X_u(s)}$ and

 is an $\F_s$-measurable term.
-By \eqref{eq:5987} and the fact that $\rho$ has a continuous density with respect to Lebesgue's measure, $E_{s,t}$ tends to zero almost surely, as $t\to\infty$, for each fixed $s$.
-Since $W_s\to0$ almost surely, as $s\to \infty$ (see e.g.\ \cite{LS87,Neveu}), the inequality \eqref{eq-exp22} yields the remaining ``half'' of \eqref{eq:30987}.
+By \eqref{eq:8884} and the fact that $\rho$ has a continuous density with respect to Lebesgue's measure, $E_{s,t}$ tends to zero almost surely, as $t\to\infty$, for each fixed $s$.
+Since $W_s\to0$ almost surely, as $s\to \infty$ (see e.g.\ \cite{LS87,Neveu}), the inequality \eqref{eq-exp22} yields the inequality ``$\le$'' in \eqref{eq:30987}.
 This finishes the proof of the theorem. \end{proof}

-\begin{lemma} Let $\P^0_x$ be the law of BBM as in the beginning of this section but where in addition particles are killed upon hitting the origin.
-For some constant $C$, $\E^0_x[D_{t}^2] \le Ce^{-x}$ for every $x\ge 0$ and $t\ge0$. \end{lemma} \begin{proof} We first note that $(D_t)_{t\ge 0}$ is a martingale as well under $\P^0_x$.
+\begin{lemma} Let $\E^0_x$ be the law of BBM as in the beginning of this section but where in addition particles are killed upon hitting the origin.
+For some constant $C$, $\E^0_x[D_{t}^2] \le Ce^{-x}$ for every $x\ge 0$ and $t\ge0$. \end{lemma} \begin{proof} We first note that $(D_t)_{t\ge 0}$ is a martingale as well under $\E^0_x$.
 In particular, $\E^0_x[D_t] = xe^{-x}$ for every $x\ge0$ and $t\ge 0$.
 By the second moment formula for branching Markov processes \cite[Theorem~4.15]{INW3}, this gives for some constant $C$,

 By the first moment formula for branching Markov processes and Girsanov's theorem we get as in the proof of Theorem~\ref{th:Gibbs},

 where $T_0$ is the first hitting time of the origin.
 The term in the first expectation is bounded by a constant.
 As for the second expectation, by the inequality $x^2e^{-x} \le C'e^{-x/2}$ and Ito's formula, we have